suizokukan/wisteria/ROADMAP.md

 Improved several report messages by adding a comma after a ", namely ..." phrase.

-    * Improved several report messages by adding a comma after a ", namely ..." phrase.
+    * improved several report messages by adding a comma after a ", namely ..." phrase.

     * tests: 7 tests ok out of 7